Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Abstract

 \section{Abstract}

-We consider a coupling of the Stommel Box and the Lorenz models, with the goal of investigating the so-called ``crises" that are known to occur given sufficient forcing.
-In this context, a crisis is characterised as the bifurcation of a system that is produced by the application of forcing to a bistable system, thereby reducing it to a monostable system.
-We document the variety of chaotic attractors and crises possible in our model and demonstrate the possibility of a merging between the stable chaotic attractor that persists after a crisis with either a chaotic transient or a ghost attractor.
-An investigation of the finite time Lyapunov exponents around crisis levels of forcing reveals a strong alignment between the first Stommel and neutral Lorenz exponents, particularly at points of a trajectory most sensitive to divergence around these levels.
-We discuss possible predictors that may identity those chaotic attractors liable to collapse as a consequence of a crisis and show the chaotic saddle collisions that occur in a boundary crisis.
-Finally, we comment on the generality of our findings by coupling the Stommel Box model with other strange attractors and thereby show that many of the behaviours are quite generic and robust.
+We consider a coupling of the Stommel box model and the Lorenz model, with the goal of investigating the so-called ``crises" that are known to occur given sufficient forcing.
+In this context, a crisis is characterized as the destruction of a chaotic attractor under a critical forcing strength.
+We document the variety of chaotic attractors and crises possible in our model, focusing on the parameter region where the Lorenz model is always chaotic and where bistability exists in the Stommel box model.
+The chaotic saddle collisions that occur in a boundary crisis are visualized, with the chaotic saddle computed using the Saddle-Straddle Algorithm.
+We identify a novel sub-type of boundary crisis, namely a vanishing basin crisis.
+For forcing strength beyond the crisis, we demonstrate the possibility of a merging between the persisting chaotic attractor and either a chaotic transient or a ghost attractor depending on the type of boundary crisis.
+An investigation of the finite-time Lyapunov exponents around crisis levels of forcing reveals a convergence between two near-neutral exponents, particularly at points of a trajectory most sensitive to divergence.
+This points to loss of hyperbolicity associated with crisis occurrence.
+Finally, we generalize our findings by coupling the Stommel box model to other strange attractors and thereby show that the behaviours are quite generic and robust.